 What causes blooms?

 Blooms can be caused by several factors.
-An increase in nutrients can cause algae growth and reproduction to increase dramatically into a bloom just as fertilizing a lawn makes the grass grow faster.
-In other instances, something may change in the environment so that certain algae can out compete the other algae for food, which can result in a bloom of the algae with the advantage.
-This environmental change can be related to the water quality, temperature, nutrients, sunlight, or other factors.
+An increase in nutrients can cause a dramatic increase in algae growth and reproduction, just as fertilizing a lawn makes grass grow faster.
+Or there may be a change in water temperature, water quality, amount of sunlight, or some other environmental factor that gives some algae an advantage over other species of algae, which can result in a bloom of the algae that have the advantage.

 Are red tide and golden alga blooms the same?